- Registering available domains

 Yes, you can register for free and look for interesting domains in our database.

 Whenever an account has been inactive for a period of two years or more, it is deactivated.
-In order to reactivate it, all you have to do is contact us, indicating your username or the email address you used to register.
+To reactivate the account, all you have to do is contact us from the email address you used to set up your account, and indicate your username to us.

 If you no longer wish to use Nidoma’s services, you just have to go to the "Profile" > "Close Profile" section in your account and click on the “Delete your Profile” button.
 Our system will be informed of your request and we will proceed to delete your account within the 30 days proscribed by the GDPR regulations.